resolve109/study-aws-sa/aws-study-guide.md

   - Supports sub-millisecond latency for HPC environments
   - Ideal for scenarios like weather forecasting companies processing hundreds of gigabytes of data with sub-millisecond latency
   - Provides a high-performance file system for large-scale data processing with parallel access requirements
+  - Additionally, FSx for Lustre can be used for on-premises data center workloads that require Lustre clients to access HPC-level shared file systems.
+This is especially suited for gaming applications needing a fully managed, high-performance file system that works seamlessly with Lustre clients.

 ### Amazon Elastic File System (EFS)
 - **Key Features**: